L. Timothy Ryan: President of CIA

-In 2001, the school's Ferdinand Metz stepped down to become president emeritus.
+In 2001, the school's president Ferdinand Metz stepped down to become president emeritus.
 After searching to fill the vacancy, the college's board of trustees elected Tim Ryan from a group of finalists at its meeting in New York City on October 11, 2001.
 On November 1, 2001, Ryan began his tenure as the fifth president of the college.

 Highlights of Ryan's presidency include expansion of student housing facilities and a new admissions center on the Hyde Park campus, the launch of associate degree programs at the school's California campus, and the 2008 opening of the college's second branch campus, the Culinary Institute of America, San Antonio.

 On April 23, 2008, the school faculty voted no confidence in his presidency, by a vote of 85 to 9.
 The board subsequently unanimously confirmed their confidence in him and extended his contract.

 Honors, awards, and affiliations

-Tim Ryan became a Certified Master Chef at the age of 27, one of the youngest in the American Culinary Federation's history.
-He was also the youngest president of the organization, at the age of 36.
-In 1998, the organization named Ryan "Chef of the Year".
-He has also been one of five Americans to receive a Presidential medallion from the World Association of Chefs Societies.
-In 2007, Chef Ryan was named "Entrepreneur of the Year" by the International Association of Culinary Professionals, and the International Foodservice Manufacturers Association (IFMA) honored him with a 2009 Silver Plate Award in the "Specialty Foodservices" category.

 In 2010, Ryan was inducted into the James Beard Foundation's Who's Who of Food and Beverage in America, a group that the foundation lists as the most accomplished food and beverage workers in the United States.
-He was also presented with a Lifetime Achievement Award from Foodservice Educators Network International in 2012, and the University of California, Los Angeles presented him with its 2013 Innovation Award.
+He was also presented with a Lifetime Achievement Award from Foodservice Educators Network International in 2012, and the UCLA Extension presented him with its 2013 Innovation Award.
 In 2014, Ryan was named one of the 50 most powerful people in the restaurant industry on the Nation's Restaurant News Power List.

-Ryan is on the board of the National Restaurant Association and the National Restaurant Association Educational Foundation.
 He is a member of the American Culinary Federation, a past member and chairman of the National Culinary Review, and an editorial advisory committee member for Cheers, Seafood Business, and Take Out Business magazines.
 He also has served as keynote speaker at a number of industry events, including the 2009 International Foodservice Congress in Madrid, Spain and the 2010 Center for the Advancement of Foodservice Education Leadership Conference.